DefectDojo/django-DefectDojo/README.md

 - Push groups of findings to a single JIRA ticket
 - Reimport matching improvements

+## Wishlist
+To manage expectations, we call this the wishlist.
+These are items we want to do, are discussing or pondering our minds:
+- New modern UI / SPA
+- New dashboarding / statistics
+- New search engine
+- Adopt a plugin framework to allow plugins for issue trackers, parsers, reports, etc

 ## Support, Bug Reports and Getting Involved
 Please come to our Slack channel first, where we can try to help you or point you in the right direction: